Hipo/hputils/README.md

 HPUtils is a static iOS library from [Hippo Foundry](http://hippofoundry.com).
 Main functionality of the library revolves around network requests and image processing.
+A list of available functionality is below:

+* Fully managed, NSOperation-based request and network connectivity handling
+* Multi-threaded image processing for resizing and storage
+* Disk-based, persistent cache system
+* Authentication management, keychain integration and automated HTTP BasicAuth
+* Shared location manager with cache and intelligent requirement degradation
+* Amazon S3 file upload support
+* Automated crash logging and reporting
+* Grid-based UIScrollView subclass with support for high performance cell recycling
+* UITableView subclass with support for automated request cancellation as the table is scrolled and cells are recycled
+* NSString category with SHA1, UUID, MD5 support
+* NSObject category for parsing NSDate, UIColor, NSURL, NSInteger and CGFloat values from any object using keys
+* UIDevice category for determining device type and capabilities
+* NSData category for base64 support

 We also provide some utility classes for activity indication and a  bunch of categories to extend SDK components.

 Documented classes are listed below, but documentation of the project is currently a work in progress.
 For any questions or suggestions, email